widdowquinn/Teaching-SfAM-ECR/README.md

 <a id="notebooks"></a>
 # Workshop Notebooks

-The links below will take you to the workshop notebooks in static form, in your browser.
+The links below will take you to the workshop notebooks in static form at `GitHub`, in your browser.

 * [**00 - Introduction to Jupyter**](https://github.com/widdowquinn/Teaching-SfAM-ECS/blob/master/workshop/00-jupyter_intro.ipynb)
 * [**01 - Thinking Statistically**](https://github.com/widdowquinn/Teaching-SfAM-ECS/blob/master/workshop/01-thinking_statistically.ipynb)